pingcap/docs/br/backup-and-restore-overview.md

 #### Some tips

-The following are some recommended operations for using BR for backup and restore:
+The following are some recommended operations for using BR:

 - It is recommended that you perform the backup operation during off-peak hours to minimize the impact on applications.
 - BR only supports restoring data to a new cluster and uses resources of the target cluster as much as possible.
 Therefore, it is not recommended that you restore data to a production cluster.
 Otherwise, services might be affected.
-- It is recommended that you execute multiple backup or restore operations serially.
-Running different backup or restore operations in parallel reduces performance and also affects online applications.
-Worse still, lack of collaboration between multiple tasks might result in task failures and affect clusters.
+- It is recommended that you execute multiple backup or restoration operations one by one.
+Running backup or restoration operations in parallel reduces performance and also affects online applications.
+Worse still, lack of collaboration between multiple tasks might result in task failures and affect cluster performance.
 - Amazon S3, Google Cloud Storage, and Azure Blob Storage are recommended to store backup data.
 - Make sure that the BR and TiKV nodes, and the backup storage system have sufficient network bandwidth to ensure sound write/read performance.
-Insufficient storage capacity might be the bottleneck for a backup or restore operation.
+Insufficient storage capacity might be the bottleneck for a backup or restoration operation.
-- It is recommended that you disable the checksum feature (`--checksum = false`) during backup operations and only enable it during restore operations to reduce migration time.
-This is because BR by default respectively performs checksum calculation after backup and restore operations to compare the stored data with the corresponding cluster data to ensure accuracy.
+- It is recommended that you disable the checksum feature (`--checksum = false`) during backup operations and only enable it during restoration operations.
+This is because BR by default respectively performs checksum calculation after backup and restoration operations to compare the stored data with the corresponding cluster data to ensure accuracy.
+Disabling this feature can reduce migration time.

 ### See also